-- To run the Microsoft Excel and Microsoft Word add-ins, you must have Microsoft Office 2016 for Windows or Mac installed.
+- To run the Microsoft Excel and Microsoft Word add-ins, you must have Microsoft Office 2016 for Windows installed.
 For more information about version requirements, see Office integration troubleshooting.

 - To view documents that are generated by the Export to Excel or Export to Word functionality, you must have Microsoft Office 2007 or later installed.